 Random Inputs

-The noise operator converts a function to another function
+The noise operator converts a function

 .
 We can evaluate these two functions at a Gaussian random vector